glideroggan/dream/readme.md

 # BUGS
+- account-widget is not updated right away when a card have been connected to the account
+- creating an account, does create the product and the account, but in the product the account ID is not set Should be added to the metadata
+- swish should not be active so fast, it should create a simulation task
+- ✔️add swish-workflow still searchable when having the product
+- ✔️swish-widget was not added after workflow
 - account-info-workflow is not configured for dark and light mode
 - ✔️Adding a new payment contact (favorite), seems to add it twice in the transfer flow
 - request-card-workflow is not good in light and dark mode